 Irish surnames have had their original forms altered in many ways.
 Before being translated into English, Lyndint appeared as Mac Giolla Fhiondain, which refers to a descendant of a devotee of St. Fintan.

 Early Origins of the Lyndint family

-Another 228 words (16 lines of text) covering the year 1650 is included under the topic Early Lyndint History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lyndint research.
+Another 94 words (7 lines of text) covering the year 1650 is included under the topic Early Lyndint History in all our PDF Extended History products and printed products wherever possible.

 Lyndint Spelling Variations

 Numerous spelling variations of the surname Lyndint exist.
 A partial explanation for these variants is that ancient scribes and church officials recorded names as they were pronounced, often resulting in a single person being recorded under several different spellings.
 Different spellings that were found include McAlinden, McAlindan, McAlindon, Glindon, Lindon, Glendon, McLindon, MacLindon, MacAlindon, MacClendon, McClendon, McLinden, McGlindon, MacGlindon, McGlendon and many more.

 Early Notables of the Lyndint family (pre 1700)